liqtags/supabased/README.md

 # Supabased
-A Python Helper for Supabase Things
+A Python Helper for Supabase

 Setup
 -----